RajdeepKonwar/MeshGen/README.md

 where `center` is the center of the sphere. x, y, z are the cartesian coordinate values of a point.

 ## Notes on constants used in code
 The code uses certain constants and typedefs which can be changed (although not recommended) according to the need of the user.
-The file `./GeoGen/GeoConstants.h` contains the iteration limit (by default 1000000) for the part where it tries to insert cylinder and sphere into the matrix while trying to avoid placing it out of the bounding box and avoid all types of collision detection.
-If the code fails to do so in the number of iterations specified above, it will quit the program by throwing an error message like:
+The file `./GeoGen/GeoConstants.h` contains the iteration limit (by default 1 million) for the part where it tries to insert cylinder and sphere into the matrix while trying to avoid placing it out of the bounding box and avoid all types of collision detection.
+If the code fails to do so in the specified number of iterations, it will quit the program by throwing an error message like:
 ```
 Reached limit for iterative cylinder insertion!
 Exiting..
 ```